Personal tools

 The framing of a mission for voter education, or the parameters of a particular programme, require all election stakeholders to understand and adhere to the underlying principles of free and fair elections.
 In order for the voters to accept the outcome and to confer contingent consent on the victors, they must believe that the election was conducted freely and fairly.
 In order for this to happen, all stakeholders must collaborate in establishing and maintaining a transparent and orderly set of accepted rules and practices and in developing election etiquette and conduct, even when unwritten, that support these rules.

 Of course there are stakeholders who may have no interest in the outcome of an election, save that it has expressed the will of the people, or the electorate.
 But parties, other political factions and individual voters will all have an interest in the competition for power.
-Amongst these individuals will be found the majority of civil society educators and organizations.
-No one is immune, and, indeed, everyone is expected to vote and make an informed political decision in favour of a preferred candidate.
+These may include civil society educators and organisations.
+Eligible citizens are expected to fulfill their legal right to vote and to make an informed choice about their political future.

 Such an arrangement is not sustainable in the long run, and all countries espousing democracy must develop strategies to motivate collaborative behaviour between citizens and their political parties and representatives.
 In order to conduct voter education programmes, such behaviour must extend to the development of a voter education mission that is isolated from party propaganda.